JRoehrig/dgm1/doc/tutorial/tutorial.rst

 .. warning::

-    Due to memory limitations your computer may `freeze` if you mosaic a very large file at a low resolution!
+    Due to memory limitations, your computer may `freeze` if you mosaic a very large file at a low resolution!